 Get Support From Those Around You

 Having people around you who are being supportive can be really helpful, and it can be even better if these people are willing to give up the same things as you.
-It then becomes something that the two of you can be pursue together and get competitive with.
-This kind of support is always the best kind, so see if you can find any friends, family members or colleagues who will be willing to do this for you.
+It then becomes something that the two of you can be pursued together and get competitive with.
+This kind of support is always the best kind, so see if you can find any friends, family members, or colleagues who will be willing to do this for you.

 Train Your Body to Accept the Changes

-When you’re giving up something that you body has been used to getting and craving for so long, it can be really difficult to overcome those urges to consume the things that you’ve been trying to avoid.
+When you’re giving up something that your body has been used to getting and craving for so long, it can be really difficult to overcome those urges to consume the things that you’ve been trying to avoid.
 It’s all about getting your body into new habits and new routines that can then be established and reinforced.
 Eventually, you will be able to train your body to accept the changes you’re forcing on it.